 Pursuant to the proxy access provisions in the Company's Bylaws, a stockholder or group of up to 20 stockholders owning in the aggregate 3% or more of the Company's outstanding common stock continuously for at least three years to nominate and include in our proxy materials director nominees constituting up to 20% of the number of directors in office or two nominees, whichever is greater, provided the stockholder(s) and nominee(s) satisfy the requirements in the Company's Bylaws.
 If a stockholder or group of stockholders wishes to nominate one or more director candidates to be included in the Company's proxy statement for the 2020 Annual Meeting of Stockholders, the Corporate Secretary must receive proper written notice of the nomination no later than the close of business on September 25, 2019, and no earlier than August 26, 2019, and the nomination must otherwise comply with our Bylaws.
-However, in the event that the date of the 2020 Annual Meeting of Stockholders is held before February 5, 2020, or after April 5, 2020, for notice by the stockholder(s) to be timely it must be received no more than 150 days prior to the date of the 2020 Annual Meeting of Stockholders and (b) the 10th day following the day on which public announcement of such meeting was first made by the Company.
+However, in the event that the date of the 2020 Annual Meeting of Stockholders is held before February 5, 2020, or after April 5, 2020, for notice by the stockholder(s) to be timely it must be received no more than 150 days prior to the date of the 2020 Annual Meeting of Stockholders and not less than the later of the close of business (a) 120 days prior to the date of the 2020 Annual Meeting of Stockholders and (b) the 10th day following the day on which public announcement of such meeting was first made by the Company.